-Research in the Bendavid Group focuses on innovating and advancing state-of-the-art solar energy technologies using theoretical and computational chemistry investigations.
+Research in the Bendavid Group focuses on innovating and advancing state-of-the-art optoelectronic and spintronic technologies using theoretical and computational chemistry investigations.
 Computational quantum chemistry enables us to probe the physical, optical, electronic, and chemical properties of materials and molecules on an atomic level.
 Through these calculations, we better understand the relationship between structure and function and rationally design optimized materials and architectures for solar energy applications.
 Our current ongoing projects are described below:

 Two-dimensional (2D) transition metal dichalcogenides (TMDs) are attractive semiconductors for use in electronic, optoelectronic, and spintronic devices.
 The optoelectronic properties of 2D TMDs can be tuned for specific applications via doping, alloying, or applying strain.
 Previous experimental and theoretical studies have investigated the individual effects of each of these modification strategies.
 In this project, we use density functional theory to examine the combined effects of alloying and applying strain in TMDs, focusing on the group-VIB TMDs.